ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.10
+  - Implemented process context requirements.
+  - Added/Changed BarBox functionality to match LV2 version.
+    - Edit one bar.
+    - Lock.
+    - Internal mouse wheel sensitivitly.
+    - Snapping (implemented, but not used).
+    - Starting bar of line edit is now fixed to anchor point.
 - 0.1.9
   - Added check that DSP is initialized or not.
 - 0.1.8